k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 Fabric [Interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) used in a Broadway flow can be shared or non-shared during the transaction.

 * Using a **shared** interface in a flow, Fabric opens a connection only once within the same transaction, when the first Actor calls this interface.
 All other Actors use the same connection.
-Shared interfaces used by Broadway are: DB Interface, file system or SFTP.
+Shared interfaces used by Broadway are: DB Interface, File system or SFTP.
 * Using a **non-shared** interface, Fabric establishes a connection each time an Actor calls the interface in the flow.
 A non-shared interface used by Broadway is HTTP.

 ### How Do I Mark or Unmark a Stage as a Transaction?